About FIRST® LEGO® League (FLL®)

 Through the project, teams learn more about the science and engineering behind the challenge theme.
 The teams identify a problem related to the theme, research the issues and propose a solution.

 Whilst competing, the teams have to demonstrate core FLL values including Gracious Professionalism® and Coopertition®, encouraging high quality work, unqualified kindness and respect and learning.

 The winners of the Regional Tournaments go forward to the UK and Ireland final.
-The winner of the UK and Ireland National final will then compete in the World FLL Festival in St. Louis, USA.
+The winner of the UK and Ireland National final will then compete in the World FLL Festival.